-Beacon Environmental Limited (Beacon) has been retained by Shining Hill Estate Collection Inc. to prepare a Natural Heritage Evaluation (NHE) for the proposed redevelopment of the Shining Hill lands municipally known as 162, 306, 370, 434 and 488 St. Johns Sideroad situated within the City of Aurora.
+Beacon Environmental Limited (Beacon) has been retained by Shining Hill Estates Collection Inc. to prepare a Natural Heritage Evaluation (NHE) for the proposed redevelopment of the Shining Hill lands municipally known as 162, 306, 370, 434 and 488 St. Johns Sideroad situated within the Town of Aurora.
 The collective area encompassed by the lands will be referred to herein as the "subject property" and are visualized on Figure 1.
+The area examined extends beyond the subject property mostly to the east to ensure that adjacent features are adequately characterized.

-The subject property is located on the north side of St. John's Sideroad and on west side of Yonge Street.
+The subject property is located on the north side of St. John's Sideroad and on the west side of Yonge Street.
 The western portion of the property is within the Oak Ridges Moraine Conservation Plan (ORCMP) Area and designated as Settlement Area.